 If they wish to leave the accommodation facility outside the prescribed hours, applicants have to obtain permission in advance.
 Permission cannot be issued for more than 7 days and the total amount of permissions issued cannot exceed 60 days in one year.
 In case the applicant stays outside without the permit, his or her monthly allowance can be withdrawn (see Reduction or Withdrawal of Reception Conditions).

 Arbitrary departure from the appointed premises of accommodation can also have consequences on the asylum procedure itself.
-In case the applicant leaves the premises of the Asylum Home or its branch facility and does not return after 3 days, his or her application is considered to be implicitly withdrawn.
+If the applicant leaves the premises of the Asylum Home or its branch facility and does not return after 3 days, his or her application is considered to be implicitly withdrawn.
 If more than nine months have passed since this implicit withdrawal, the applicant can only reapply for asylum if he or she meets the admissibility conditions for a Subsequent Application.

 Article 7(1) Decree on Asylum Centre House Rules.